8 Best 404 Redirect Plugins for WordPress

 The gist of it is that, instead of driving away visitors, you can use 404 errors to your advantage.
 We will show you how to use a WordPress plugin to redirect errant visitors to content which might interest them.
 So, without further ado, we give you our choice of best 404 redirect plugins for WordPress.

-404page is a free plugin that you can use to redirect to a custom page all traffic which would result in a 404 error.
+404page is a free WordPress redirect plugin that you can use to redirect to a custom page all traffic which would result in a 404 error.
 Simply install it and select a page you created as your default 404 error page.
 What makes this plugin both SEO- and user-friendly is the fact that it does not actually redirect anyone, but simply leads the users to a dedicated page, avoiding multiple server requests.
 This plugin also automatically tells search engines that a link is broken, resulting in the link being de-indexed and, consequently, better SEO scores for your website.

-Easily the most popular plugin of the lot, with over a million active installations, Redirect is a free plugin designed to allow you to manage 301 and 404 redirects with ease.
+Easily the most popular plugin of the lot, with over a million active installations, Redirection is a free plugin designed to allow you to manage 301 and 404 redirects with ease.
 301 redirects are useful for redirection in those cases where content had been permanently moved to another location.
 If you want to learn more, we have a whole article about 301 redirects and how to create them.

 The functionality we are interested in here is the ability to translate URL patterns to different locations – very useful if you have migrated your whole website.
 It also supports conditional redirects, working only if the user is logged in, using a certain browser, accessing the website from a certain IP address, and more.